glathoud/fext/README.md

 ```

 This `mreat( that.<methodName> )` call syntax
- * makes clear we are "calling" a *method*, not just a simple function,
+ * makes clear we are calling a *method*, not just a simple function,
  * AND permits easy debugging through `methD`.

 ## Methods: Mutual recursion example